 The quintessential service job, a concierge’s responsibilities are twofold: to provide clients with help and information, as well as a customized experienced that’s catered to individual needs.
-Deloitte’s approach to brand governance is the embodiment of the brand concierge.
+A professional services’ approach to brand governance is the embodiment of the brand concierge.
 Its brand team is dedicated to equipping all 240,000 associates with easy access to needed information, tools and assets, while ensuring the brand is flexible enough to service everyone’s business requirements – and that associates feel empowered to use it.
-A senior brand leader with the professional services firm told us that “if a brand identity system doesn’t accommodate for how practitioners do business, they simply won’t use it.”
+A senior brand leader with the firm told us that “if a brand identity system doesn’t accommodate for how practitioners do business, they simply won’t use it.”
 And diluting the equity of a globally renowned brand benefits no one.

 From Leonard Bernstein to Gustavo Dudamel, great conductors lead orchestral sections and individual musicians to operate as a whole greater than the sum of its parts, subsequently moving and inspiring audiences.
 Similarly, the best brand leaders break down siloes across organizations and ensure that everyone is harmonizing and synchronizing their unique expertise to create a unified brand experience.
 Negin pointed to Apple and its Chief Design Officer, Jony Ive, as exemplars of this style of brand governance.
 Operating from the highest echelons of the company, Ive has propelled his fellow senior leaders – and as a result, everyone at the company – “to consider Apple’s brand as importantly as its stock price, or its corporate reputation.”
 Thanks to Ive’s influence, the very highest part of the company believes in brand so much that it’s part of Apple’s DNA.